kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/docs/taxonomy/PLD_taxonomy_v2.0_notes.md

 ### Summary Line

-> **PLD v2 taxonomy is structurally sound, partially frozen, and awaiting governance resolution on classification boundaries before full standardization.**
+> **PLD v2 taxonomy is structurally mature, stabilization in progress, and awaiting governance resolution**

----
 ---

 Feedback, objections, and alternative framing proposals are welcomed at this stage.